Time of use pricing

 In September 2021, the Government agreed to phase-out the Low User Fixed Charge Regulations from 1 April 2022.
 These regulations set a maximum low fixed charge of 30 cents per day (excluding GST) that we and your retailer could offer to residential ICPs where consumption is less than 8,000kWh per year.
 The low user price categories have a combination of low daily charges and higher variable charges when compared with our standard price categories.

 While the regulations are being phased out, it still pays to check with your electricity retailer that you’re on the right plan.
-If you are a low-use electricity consumer, using less than 8,000kWh per year, the low fixed charge price categories could still be cheaper for you so it may pay to check with your electricity retailer to see if you are eligible for these price categories.
+If you are a low-use electricity consumer, using less than 8,000kWh per year, the low user fixed charge price categories could still be cheaper for you so it may pay to check with your electricity retailer to see if you are eligible for these price categories.

-Your electricity retailer should inform you at least annually of how much energy you use, and whether it may be beneficial for you to switch to a low fixed charge price category.
-If you want to know how much electricity you use, which price category you are on or whether you are eligible for a low fixed charge price category, get in touch with your electricity retailer - it could save you money.
+Your electricity retailer should inform you at least annually of how much energy you use, and whether it may be beneficial for you to switch to a low user fixed charge price category.
+If you want to know how much electricity you use, which price category you are on or whether you are eligible for a low user fixed charge price category, get in touch with your electricity retailer - it could save you money.